Code-4-Community/c4c-dev-docs/docs/jumpstart2/general/ticket.md

 }
 ```

+In the constructor, and as a field, you can see we're getting and storing a `DSLContext` object.
+The `DSLContext` class
+is what jOOQ (remember, our ORM from the previous section), uses as an entry point for interacting with the database.
+With it, we can compose queries to do almost anything.
+In this case, though, we'll be using it to create a new
+`NotesRecord`.

+In the `createNote()` method we override, we first call `db.newRecord(Tables.NOTES)` to create a new record
+for the `NOTES` table, which produces a new `NotesRecord` object.
+We can now proceed to fill in the required o
+information, adding the information passed in with the `CreateNoteRequest` and `userId` by calling the setter methods
+on `NotesRecord`.
+Once all of the required information has been added, we can call `notesRecord.store()` to
+automatically compose a SQL query to add this record to the database.
+No SQL necessary!

+Now that we have our `NotesProcessorImpl`, what do we do next?
+Well, we'll add the note to the database.
+Earlier, you saw the `NotesTable` class that was generated for us by jOOQ.
+We'll use the `db` field to
+get a new instance of `NotesRecord`, set the values, and then call `NotesRecord.store()` to save it to the
+database.
+No need to write any SQL!

+Let's wire this into the `ApiRouter`.

+#### Provide the NotesProcessorImpl to ApiRouter

-Now we need to construct this in `ServiceMain`, so that it can get a `DSLContext` and begin processing
+Finally, we need to instantiate this in `ServiceMain` so that it can get a `DSLContext` and begin processing
 requests.
-We'll also need to go back after and create a way for the api/ module to reference this new
-processor.
+We'll also need to provide it to our `ApiRouter`, so that it can properly set up the `NotesRouter` too.
 In the `ServiceMain.initializeServer()` method, we'll create a new `NotesProcessorImpl` and pass
 it in to the `ApiRouter`'s constructor.

 ```java